ChanrajMandok/bmrs_data/README.md

 - **Security:** By leveraging environment variables, sensitive information, and configurations are kept out of the actual code.
 This ensures that the data remains secure, especially when shared or stored in repositories.

 - **Modularity:** Decorators provide a way to modularly enhance or modify functions without changing their actual code.
 In the context of environment variables, they allow dynamic fetching of configurations, ensuring the core function remains unchanged.

+## URL Builder

+The `ServiceBmrsBuildUrl` service is a specialized URL generator tailored for fetching BMRS reports.
+It validates input parameters to ensure the correct data types and values are used, thus creating well-formed URLs.
+The service is designed to be flexible and extendable, allowing for the addition of new report queries without the need to alter the existing code structure.
+It incorporates comprehensive error checking, which guarantees that only valid URLs are generated for API calls.

 ## Date Retrieval Via Asyncio